Anskira/Bike-Sales-Report/README.md

 visualizes metrics like Hourly Revenue Analysis, Profit and Revenue Trends, Seasonal Revenue and Rider demographics.
 The purpose of this project is to recommend the raising price for the next year.

+### Data Preview
+The dataset consists of 3 .csv files:
+-    'bike_share_yr_0/1.csv': this file consists of data that describes the number of riders per day, the temperature of the day, season, rider type and the weather on that day
+-    'cost_table.csv': it denotes the price of a bike for both the years along with the 'Cost of Goods', this table is useful for recommending the raising price for next year.

 ### Steps followed
 1. Load the data into Microsoft Server Management Studio/ MySQL Workspace, the data are the csv files(bike_share_yr_0.csv and bike_share_csv_1.csv).
 2. Concatenated the three tables (excel files) using 'cte','union' to merge the two bike_share excel files and